Wednesday, February 1, 2012

 and that was it. my marriage of 18 years, which i thought would be forever, was over.

-at the beginning of 2011, my husband decided he needed a change in his life, so he abandoned me and our three children. divorce papers were filed in the middle of the year. by the end of 2011, a divorce was granted. the most devastating change of my life had occurred.
+at the beginning of 2011, my husband decided he needed a change in his life, so he abandoned me. divorce papers were filed in the middle of the year. by the end of 2011, a divorce was granted. the most devastating change of my life had occurred.

 this is the reason i have been missing in action from this blog, so forgive me. at times, i wasn't sure i was going to make it through the hardness of what i was going through. at one point i wondered, if i had a choice, what would i choose: the year of hell i went through in 1987 when i was in a car accident that left me paralyzed, when i sustained multiple internal injuries which almost took my life over and over and over again, when i spent 6 1/2 months in the hospital just trying to live....or would i choose the year of hell i went through in 2011. in my mind i chose 1987.